The Best Hair Color for Morena Skin and How to Maintain It at Home

 1. Have you been itching to go blonde?

 Ash-blonde, bronde (brown + blonde), a balayage, and platinum blonde can certainly work on you.
 That’s because both warm and cool shades complement and highlight the glow of your dusky skin tone.
+This also applies to hair highlights for morena skin.
+Even skin tones can look good – just choose a rich shade from your favorite box-dye brand.

 2. Check the veins on your wrist.